 - Sandpaper the distressed areas lightly.
 Sanding can create a faded look.
 If you want faded colours on your jeans, use sandpaper to sand the places you’ve distressed.
 Only rub the areas until the denim is faded and the fabric is worn down slightly.

 - Wash the jeans right after distressing.
 This will help remove any debris and thread.
 Use a cold wash to protect your jeans.
-Do not use warm or hot water on distressed jeans.
-Hang dry your jeans once washed.
+Do not use warm or hot water (hot water shrinks clothes) on distressed jeans.
+Hang dry your jeans once washed, a dryer will also shrink your jeans.

 When it comes to DIY distressing anything goes.
 The most important outcome in this fashion statement is that you are happy with the final outcome, being able to dress the jeans up how you want.